signature-opensource/CK-Globalization/CK.Globalization/README.md

 set in any order (specific "es-es" before more generic "es") and setting the set is a lock-free operation, we don't check this requirement.
 If a neutral (top culture like "es") misses a resource, a `GlobalizationIssues.MissingTranslationResource` will be emitted.

-## ITranslationService and MCString
+## ITranslationService and MCString.
-The translation is primarily synchronous and relies on the cached translations but may support asynchronous translations if possible or required.
+The translation is primarily synchronous and relies on the basic cached translations carried by the `NormalizedCultureInfo`.
+It can be specialized with more advanced caching capabilities and may support asynchronous translation.

 ```csharp
 public class TranslationService : ISingletonAutoService
 {